UFC 116: Lesnar vs Carwin: Predictions & Analysis

 A few statistical edges stand out.
 Roberts throws significantly more leather — a 1.0 sig. strike per minute gap.
 Roberts is far more active with takedowns, averaging 6.0 more per 15 minutes.
 Petz has tighter striking defense, making opponents miss more often.

-**The Pick: Daniel Roberts over Forrest Petz.** We're leaning Roberts here at 73%, a solid but not overwhelming edge.
+The Pick: Daniel Roberts over Forrest Petz.
+The model is firm on this one: Roberts at 76%.

 Jon Madsen vs Karlos Vemola